Organize Your Seed Beads

 Part of cleaning up my studio space involved grouping like items together.
 After getting the packs of seed beads organized and into storage bins, I realized I was missing out on a great opportunity to let them help dress up the place and lend some color to the white bookcases.
-To take advantage of all their beauty and still keep them organized, I transferred the Dyna-Mites™ seed beads from their 30-gram containers and the Delicas® from their 50-gram plastic zip-top bags into 5x9/16" vials.
+To take advantage of all their beauty and keep them organized, I transferred the Dyna-Mites™ and the Delica® seed beads into 5x9/16" vials.
 I then placed the vials into clear plastic organizers like the one pictured below.

 There are three elements to keep in mind when you're assigning storage units for your seed beads.